 To get onto this list, a tool has to offer interactive walkthroughs.
 We’re looking at other factors as well – like price, usability, customizability etc – but if it doesn’t go interactive, we’re not interested.

 With an razor-sharp focus on product adoption, Userpilot gives you all the tools you need to build every type of interactive product walkthrough imaginable.
 Easy to use (really no code required), moderately priced based on MAUs only (with all features available in all pricing plans!), and with great supporting features ranging from A/B testing, through NPS to Resource Centers, Userpilot is the best user onboarding tool out there (don’t just take our word for it either, we’ve won the Summer 2022 Leader plaque on G2).

 Appcues goes into 2021 with much-improved functionality that lets you build interactive walkthroughs and is one of the original DAPs out there.
 However, despite the improvements, Appcues has fewer functionalities compared to Userpilot (but this is good for beginners) and it’s expensive if you want more than just the basic features (the base price is the same as Userpilot but features are very limited).

 Preferred Use Case: Employee Onboarding for Third Party Apps

 A full Digital Adoption platform with some standout features, but a tired look, a slew of jargon and the need for advanced skills (+ coding each time you need to really customize something) will make some question the high price.
-It’s famed to be an upmarket solution for a reason and seems to leaning more towards the employee onboarding use case.
+It’s famed to be an upmarket solution for a reason and seems to lean more towards the employee onboarding use case.

 Let’s get one thing straight: